 I then leave my room and slowly descend the staircase, smiling with every step.
 Charls is standing in the lobby, staring at me with a smile that makes my heart beat faster.

 “You look amazing,” he says when I reach him.

 I laugh.
 “You’re not so bad yourself.”
 I then notice Michael standing just beside us.
 “You look great as well,” I say to him.

 Michael smiles.
 “You too.
 Is Lizzie still up there?”

 I nod.
 “She’s with Janice.
-They will be down in a bit.”
+They’ll be down in a bit.”
 I then turn my attention back to Charls.
 “I’d be lying if I said I wasn’t nervous about tonight.
 I’m sure your frat brothers aren’t too thrilled with what you are doing for me.
 Which I must say, is so sweet of you.”

 Charls laughs.
 “Hey, don’t worry about them.
 They’ll get over it.”

 And of course, before I am able to say anything more, Charls plants a kiss on my lips and the world around me seems to fade away.
 Maybe he was right.
-Maybe tonight everything will go smooth and as planned.
+Maybe tonight everything will go smoothly and as planned.